pyeve/eve/docs/features.rst

         ]
         ...
     }

-For MongoDB, further fields can be found in the `driver documentation`_.

 If you have other means to retrieve the media files (custom Flask endpoint for example) then the media files can be excluded from the paylod by setting to